remark - markdown processor powered by plugins

-remark is a Markdown processor powered by plugins part of the unified collective.
-The project parses and compiles Markdown, and lets programs process Markdown without ever compiling to HTML (it can though).
-Powered by plugins to do all kinds of things: check Markdown code style, transform safely to React, add a table of contents, or compile to man pages.
+remark is a markdown processor powered by plugins part of the unified collective.
+The project parses and compiles markdown, and lets programs process markdown without ever compiling to HTML (it can though).
+Powered by plugins to do all kinds of things: check markdown code style, add a table of contents, or compile to man pages.

 View the project on GitHub or inspect the syntax tree on AST Explorer.